-The two drug resistant strains of Mycobacterium tuberculosis, bg 206 and bg 1972 along with a sensitive strain H37Rv were used in this experiment.
-Inoculum of all strains were prepared by using method described (9).From dilution (10^{-2}) of each strains of Mycobacterium tuberculosis suspensions, about 60μl was streaked on the LJ slants using loop with 3mm external diameter.
+strain of Mycobacterium tuberculosis suspensions, about 60μl was streaked on the LJ slants using loop with 3mm external diameter.
 The crude extract at various concentrations of 5 mg/ml, 10 mg/mL and 50 mg/mL were separately incorporated in the medium and this process was performed for all extracts.
-Antimycobacterium activity was done according to the methods (9, 30).
+Antimycobacterial activity was done according to the methods (9, 30).

-2.13.Brine shrimp cytotoxicity bioassay
+Brine shrimp cytotoxicity bioassay

-2.13.1.Hatching of shrimps
+Hatching of shrimps